jakewvincent/mkdnflow.nvim/README.md

 ### Miscellaneous notes (+ troubleshooting) on remapping
 * The back-end function for `:MkdnGoBack`, `require('mkdnflow').buffers.goBack()`, returns a boolean indicating the success of `goBack()` (thanks, @pbogut!).
 This is useful if the user wishes to remap `<BS>` so that when `goBack()` is unsuccessful, another function is performed.
-* If you are attempting to map `<CR>` to `MkdnNewListItem` or `MkdnCRi` in insert mode but can't get it to work, try inspecting your current insert mode mappings and seeing if anything is overriding your mapping.
+* If you are attempting to map `<CR>` to `MkdnNewListItem` or `MkdnImodeMultiFunc` in insert mode but can't get it to work, try inspecting your current insert mode mappings and seeing if anything is overriding your mapping.
 Possible candidates are completion plugins and auto-pair plugins.
     * If using [nvim-cmp](https://github.com/hrsh7th/nvim-cmp), consider using using the mapping with a fallback, as shown here: [*cmp-mapping*](https://github.com/hrsh7th/nvim-cmp/blob/bba6fb67fdafc0af7c5454058dfbabc2182741f4/doc/cmp.txt#L238)
     * If using an autopair plugin that automtically maps `<CR>` (e.g. [nvim-autopairs](https://github.com/windwp/nvim-autopairs)), see if it provides a way to disable its `<CR>` mapping (e.g. nvim-autopairs allows you to disable that mapping by adding `map_cr = false` to the table passed to its setup function).